kedacore/keda-docs/content/docs/2.10/scalers/prometheus.md

 - `cortexOrgID` - The `X-Scope-OrgID` header to query multi tenant [Cortex](https://cortexmetrics.io/) or [Mimir](https://grafana.com/oss/mimir/).
 (Optional)
 - `ignoreNullValues` - Value to reporting error when Prometheus target is lost (Values: `true`,`false`, Default: `true`, Optional)
 - `unsafeSsl` - Used for skipping certificate check e.g: using self signed certs  (Values: `true`,`false`, Default: `false`, Optional)
+- `victoriaMetricsPrefixPath` - If you are using [VictoriaMetrics](https://victoriametrics.com) cluster version, you must specify the prefix path to the Prometheus querying API.
+Eg: `/select/0/prometheus`.
+(Optional)

 ### Authentication Parameters